DevScoreInc/samples/COVID-19-Slack-Bot/README.md

 To use this bot you need to create a Slack bot https://api.slack.com/bot-users#bots-overview (add app_mention and im_read, im_write permission)

-Then, Enable Slack Event API and get Your 'Signing Secret' from Slack app page (Basic information menu option) Then Create POST Webhook in DevScore (use HMAC-256 with 'X-Slack-Signature' header and Signing secret as value) Here is details of Slack Request signing -- https://api.slack.com/docs/verifying-requests-from-slack
+Then, Enable Slack Event API and get Your 'Signing Secret' from Slack app page (Basic information menu option) Then Create POST Webhook in DevScore (use HMAC-256 with 'X-Slack-Signature' header and 'Signing Secret' as value) Here is details of Slack Request signing -- https://api.slack.com/docs/verifying-requests-from-slack